mulesoft-labs/data-weave-cli/README.md

 ### Query a GET Response

-We can use the GitHub API to query commits of a repo.
+We can use the GitHub API to query commits of a repository.

 We can easily get the first commit by doing: